The building regulations cover building work as defined in regulation three of the building regulations.

 If the work also requires planning permission these plans may be acceptable for building control purposes, with the inclusion of additional technical specifications.

-The building control staff will be only too pleased to assist you, however, you must appreciate that with limited resources and in view of our insurance constraints the assistance and advice therefore has to be balanced.
+The building control team will be only too pleased to assist you, however, you must appreciate that with limited resources and in view of our insurance constraints the assistance and advice therefore has to be balanced.

 Our role is not to design the project for you, but we are in a position to give helpful assistance and guidance.